Top 10 Best Nursing Schools in North Carolina

 - Find out more about the nursing program.
 It isn’t uncommon for North Carolina schools to require 50+ hours of community service or work experience in a health-related field.
-Each school has their own requirements not just for admission, but for admission into their BSN program.
+Each school has its own requirements not just for admission, but for admission into its BSN program.
 Find out what you need to do to be eligible.

 - Finish your application.
 Most schools require a minimum GPA, ACT and/or SAT test scores, and multiple letters of recommendation.
 You’ll know exactly what you need after speaking to an admissions representative, so all you need to do now is gather the materials and apply!